 Philosophy

-Our philosophy program critically engages the ideas that create the foundation for how we think about ourselves, others, and the world.
-A diverse range of courses offers students the opportunity to study classical philosophical texts, global philosophical traditions, and ongoing research in contemporary problems.
+Our philosophy program critically engages ideas that create the foundation for how we think about ourselves, others, and the world.
+A wide range of courses offers students the opportunity to study classical philosophical texts, global philosophical traditions, and current research on contemporary problems.

-A major in philosophy is excellent intellectual training for practically anything!
 Many of our students are drawn to philosophy out of intellectual curiosity, an appreciation for the depth of understanding that philosophy cultivates, and the satisfaction of learning how to carefully articulate, analyze, and defend various viewpoints.
-Philosophical study trains students in rigorous critical and analytical skills, creative thinking, and clear communication, some of the so-called “soft skills” which employers highly value.
+Philosophical study also trains students in rigorous critical and analytical skills, creative thinking, and clear communication, some of the so-called “soft skills” which employers highly value.

 Program Information